 Bee Zee College of Management and Aesthetics is accredited by Accreditation Service for International Schools, Colleges and Universities (ASIC).
 ASIC accreditation helps students and parents make a more informed choice and will also help a school, College, University, training provider or distance education provider, demonstrate to the international student body that they are a high-quality institution.

 ASIC is recognised by UKVI in UK, is a member of the CHEA International Quality Group (CIQG) in USA and is listed in their International Directory, is a member of the BQF (British Quality Foundation) and are institutional members of EDEN (European Distance and E-Learning Network).

 Once an applicant has secured a place with the College, he/she must visit the British Embassy/High Commission in his/her country in person and apply for a student visa.
 British Consulate requirements for a student visa vary from country to country; however, the following are expected from applicants:

-Students are expected to maintain themselves while studying in the UK.
-Therefore, it is important to make specific financial arrangements to meet living expenses.
+Students need to maintain themselves while studying in the UK.
+Therefore, it is essential to make specific financial arrangements to meet living expenses.

 UKCOSA: The Council for International Education provides advice and information to international students studying in the UK on a range of practical matters such as immigration and visas and working during or after studying http://www.ukcosa.org.uk/pages/advice.htm